jsoft88/DistributedProcessWatcher/README.md

   <li>zkTimeListenersNode: ZooKeeper znode for time listeners, where ATM will push time ticks.</li>
   <li>intervalMillis: time interval in milliseconds between time ticks.
 This should be large enough to cover the 2 level updates mentioned earlier, that is, PW to CMW and CMW to AMW.</li>
   <li>ntpserver1,ntpserver2: list of NTP servers separated by comma.</li>
+  <li>amwKillZnode: pre-existing znode that IMWs will use to request permission to kill an inactive AMW.</li>
   </ul></li>
   <li><b>Master Watcher:</b> Use the class org.jc.zk.dpw.MasterWatcherHandlerMain for launching an instanc of MW with the following arguments.<br/>
-  <b>/path/to/java -cp /path/to/DPW.jar org.jc.zk.dpw.MasterWatcherHandlerMain uniqueId zkHost zkPort zkTimeListenerZnode zkKeepAliveZnode zkProcessObservedZnode /absolute/path/program/to/run arg1,arg2,...,argn isChild isActiveChild numberOfChildren intervalToWaitForUpdate childUpdateZnode1,childUpdateZnode2... znodeToCreateForUpdate ntpServer1,ntpServer2 idOfParentMasterWatcher maxForgiveMeMillis</b><br/>
+  <b>/path/to/java -cp /path/to/DPW.jar org.jc.zk.dpw.MasterWatcherHandlerMain uniqueId zkHost zkPort zkTimeListenerZnode zkKeepAliveZnode zkProcessObservedZnode /absolute/path/program/to/run arg1,arg2,...,argn isChild isActiveChild numberOfChildren intervalToWaitForUpdate childUpdateZnode1,childUpdateZnode2... znodeToCreateForUpdate ntpServer1,ntpServer2 idOfParentMasterWatcher maxForgiveMeMillis amwKillZnode</b><br/>
   <ul>
   <li>uniqueId: unique identifier for this instance of MW.</li>
   <li>zkHost: Zookeeper host ip address.</li>